MyGitHubSite/mushr_pf.jl/README.md

 **NOTE:** The one exception is multi-threading which is not configurable at runtime.
 Instead, set the environment variable `JULIA_NUM_THREADS` to the integer number of threads you would like to use.
-The default is the number of physical CPU cores on your machine.
+The default is either the number of physical CPU cores on your machine, or one (I've seen both :)).

 To aid in development, please kindly file a `git issue` if you run across any problems or want something added.
 Happy localizing!